nnsW3/octane/docs/example-integration.md

 1. Send token fee to Octane's account
 2. Send token transfer to any public key (but this transaction could be anything else)

-We also should set feePayer and recentBlockhash, and then sign the transaction using the end user wallet.
+We also should set feePayer and recentBlockhash, and then sign the transaction using the end user's wallet.

 ```javascript
 const transaction = new Transaction();